paritytech/polkadot/roadmap/implementers-guide/src/node/utility/chain-selection.md

 ### `ChainSelectionMessage::BestLeafContaining`

 If the required block is unknown or not viable, then return `None`.
-Iterate over all leaves, returning the first leaf containing the required block in its chain, and `None` otherwise.
+Iterate over all leaves in order of descending weight, returning the first leaf containing the required block in its chain, and `None` otherwise.

 ### Periodically